Scaling Self-Supervised Speech Models Uncovers Deep Linguistic Relationships: Evidence from the Pacific Cluster: Results

 \textbf{Dimension Analysis.} Table~\ref{tab:integrated_features} summarizes the distribution of POA-discriminative dimensions.
 As shown in the first row, the 4K model utilizes a smaller number of significant dimensions compared to the 1K model under FDR (169 vs.\ 257) and Bonferroni (25 vs.\ 36) corrections.
 Despite this lower count, the 4K model achieves superior POA grouping, suggesting a more concentrated encoding that compresses POA-relevant information into a smaller but more robust set of latent dimensions.

 The remainder of Table~\ref{tab:integrated_features}, which reports the most dominant signals among the 30 acoustic features tested, reveals a qualitative shift in these representations.
 While both models correlate with various spectral descriptors, the 1K model relies more heavily on local spectral fluctuations.
 In contrast, 4K scaling shifts focus toward more global amplitude dynamics; under the strictest Bonferroni correction, \textit{energy dynamic range} emerges as the most frequent feature in the 4K model (28.0\%), whereas it fails to survive in the 1K model.
-This transition indicates that increased linguistic scale pushes the model to integrate broad energy envelopes alongside spectral shape, providing a robust signal for deep-time patterns like those defining the POA group.
+This transition indicates that linguistic scale pushes the model to integrate broad energy envelopes alongside spectral shape, complementing prior evidence that discrete phoneme-frequency comparisons capture more recent, shallower areal similarity~\cite{kim2025improving}.

 \textbf{Acoustic Validation.} Table~\ref{tab:acoustic_profile_onecol} independently validates the claim that the S3M representations correspond to genuine acoustic properties.
 The top features that distinguish POA from non-POA languages in the raw signal, specifically lower spectral variability and higher energy dynamic range, align closely with the features prioritized by the 4K model's discriminative dimensions.
 This alignment suggests that the 4K model's embedding space reflects phonetic properties of the POA languages.